 Cliodhna Timoney is an artist who creates theatrical and highly orchestrated environments that investigate various subjects such as place, memory, folklore, rural and vernacular culture, performativity, borders and the nonhuman.
 Recent exhibitions include TURAS (Regional Cultural Centre, Letterkenny, 2021); Grass Roots (Muine Bheag Arts, Carlow, 2021); The Slade School of Fine Art Degree Showcase (Online, 2020); and The Last Great Album of the Decade (The Lab, Dublin, 2019).

 Amna Walayat is an artist specialising in traditional Neo-Indo-Persian miniature painting.
-Interested in the promotion of South Asian Art and Culture in Ireland and Europe, currently she is working on a community-based project Invisible Museum of South Asia in Ireland as Creative Producer in Residence with Cork County Council.
+Interested in the promotion of South Asian Art and Culture in Ireland and Europe, currently she is working on a community-based project South Asian Community Museum as Creative Producer in Residence with Cork County Council.
 Recent exhibitions include The Narrow Gate of Here and Now (IMMA, 2021-2022); 191 (RHA, 2021); and Dublin Arts and Human Rights Festival (Mill Theatre, 2021).

 Shortlisted Platform Commission artists included Basil Al-Rawi, Renee Helena Browne, Lisa Freeman, Rajinder Singh, Saoirse Wall, and Ben Weir.
 For further information about this initiative please click here.